zaidnourelhadi/gestion-inventaire/README.md

 Nextjs Inventory Management Dashboard using frameworks Nextjs/TypeScript/Tailwind CSS as front-end and Express.js/Prisma as back-end

 Getting Started

-First , run the development client: cd client npm run dev
+## First , run the development client:
+cd client
+npm run dev

-First, run the development server: cd server npm run dev
+## Second, run the development server:
+cd server
+npm run dev

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Learn More